ArenKDesai/Aren-s-Notes/operating systems 3.md

 But how does a program know which regions are which before iterating through them?
 The elements before both the inode and data regions are the **ibit and dbit masks**.
 The ibits track the allocated inode blocks and the dbits track the allocated data blocks.
 Bu how does the program know where those bit maps are?
 We create one more block: the **superblock**.
 It contains the ibit location, dbit location, inode region, data region, and "magic number" (which may or may not be used depending on the FS).

 Ok, we have files in an array.
+However, the array is really long, and files themselves a